Custom-Roles-for-TTT/TTT-Jingle-Jam-Roles-2024/README.md

-ttt_pharaoh_respawn_warn_pharaoh   1   // Whether the original Pharaoh owner of an Ankh should be notified when it's used by someone else ttt_pharaoh_ankh_health            500 // How much health the Ankh should have ttt_pharaoh_move_ankh              1   // Whether an Ankh's owner can move it ttt_pharaoh_ankh_heal_repair_dist  100 // The maximum distance away the Pharaoh can be for the heal and repair to occur.
+ttt_pharaoh_respawn_warn_pharaoh   1   // Whether the original Pharaoh owner of an Ankh should be notified when it's used by someone else ttt_pharaoh_ankh_health            500 // How much health the Ankh should have ttt_pharaoh_move_ankh              1   // Whether an Ankh's owner can move it ttt_pharaoh_ankh_place_sound       1   // Whether to play a sound when the Ankh is placed down ttt_pharaoh_ankh_heal_repair_dist  100 // The maximum distance away the Pharaoh can be for the heal and repair to occur.
 Set to 0 to disable ttt_pharaoh_ankh_heal_rate         1   // How often (in seconds) the Pharaoh should heal when they are near the Ankh.
 Set to 0 to disable ttt_pharaoh_ankh_heal_amount       1   // How much to heal the Pharaoh per tick when they are near the Ankh.
 Set to 0 to disable